gui-don/rico-lib/README.md

 | ✔       | ✔       | ✔       | ✔       | ✖       | ✖         |

+`php-mbstring` and `php-dom` extensions.

 ## A bunch of PHP utility libraries. ##

 This project is made of some lightweight and well-tested libraries.
-It’s useful when you want to access some frenquently used low-level robust functions but you don’t want to import tons of dependencies.
+It’s useful when you want to access some frequently used low-level robust functions but you don’t want to import tons of dependencies.

-### What does this library need to work? ###

-PHP7 or superior.
-Not compatible with previous PHP versions.
-It also needs the `php-iconv`, `php-mbstring` and `php-dom` extensions to be enabled.

 ### How to - Procedural style ###